Brant/project_dj/README.md

 If you want to jump right into designing a homepage, head to:

 	./assets/themes/dj/templates/website/home.html

+If you want to start creating Django apps for your project, they should live here:

+	./src/<your_app>

 ## Structure
 It's important to understand a little bit about the structure of the project, as certain areas are "magic" and other areas pertain to the way Django handles it's structure.